LindaTech2025/New-York-City-Bikes/README.md

 4. How does bike rental vary across the two user groups on different days of the week?

+5. Does user age impact the average bike trip duration?

 # Problems Solved:
 <li>Which locations should have the most bike installations?